“William T. Vollmann is a monster, a monster of talent, ambition and accomplishment.”

 It would be enough—as it has for many writers—to give us a clear-eyed, inside view of these harrowing, at times tawdry events, to capitalize on the shock value, to engage us in voyeurism.
 But Vollmann’s close and relentless study is driven by a sweeping philosophical and historical agenda, as in trying to find a “simple and practical moral calculus” for violence, in the voluminous, 23-years-in-the-making Rising Up and Rising Down for instance.
 Or, writing a seven-volume “symbolic history” of North America in his Seven Dreams: A Book of North American Landscapes, which examines the repeated collisions between Native Americans and European colonizers.
 His most recent novel The Dying Grass is the latest installation in the series.

-In the words of The Chicago Tribune, “The Seven Dreams sequence promises to return us to the history of the North American continent in a form we’ve never seen before.it is likely to become one of the masterpieces of the century.”
+In the words of the Chicago Tribune, “The Seven Dreams sequence promises to return us to the history of the North American continent in a form we’ve never seen before.
+It is likely to become one of the masterpieces of the century.”
 Other volumes in the series include The Ice Shirt (Volume I), Fathers and Crows (Volume 2), The Rifles (Volume 6) and Argall: The True Story of Pocahontas and Captain John Smith (Volume 3).

-Born in Santa Monica, California in 1959, Vollmann attended Deep Springs College at Cornell University (summa cum laude), and did graduate work at the University of California at Berkeley.
+Born in Santa Monica, California in 1959, Vollmann attended Deep Springs College and Cornell University (summa cum laude), and did graduate work at the University of California at Berkeley.
 He lives in Sacramento, California.